 Find the Melody that Creates Harmony

 In the end, make your own path.
 Take what you have to learn, sprinkle in what you want to learn, and mix it up with the life that makes your heart happy.
 Childhood is so short.
 Those long days of 3rd grade spelling are going to melt into longer days of high school algebra!
 In a blink, it will be over.
 You won’t sit there checking off every time you used the most popular curriculum, or rejoicing over the hours you dedicated to replicating public school.
 You will remember the special times you had as a family.
 You will miss the afternoon tea parties, and marathon read aloud sessions.
-You will pine for the time the everything went wrong and you spent hours laughing about it with your husband.
+You will pine for the time that everything went wrong and you spent hours laughing about it with your husband.
 Don’t lose sight of your family harmony in an effort to “keep up” or “get ahead” or “do it the right way.”
 Find a way to make the homeschooling work for you, not the other way around.
 “I wish I had spent twice as much time doing spelling tests and math drills,” said no retired homeschool mom, ever.

 How do you make your homeschool your own?